cghsystems/presentations/anchor-responsibilities/slides.md

 ### Team strength

 Note:
-1. If your team does not have the skills then shout ot your LL
+1. If your team does not have the skills then shout at your LL

 ---